polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 ##### Copy the wic image to the SD card
 Copy the Linux image of your choice to the SD card using the command below, replacing /dev/sdX with actual SD card drive name and &lt;linux-image&gt; with the name of the Linux image you downloaded from the table at the top of this document.

 **!!!
-You must be extremely careful when changing sdX as selecting the wrong target may damage your host computer!!!**
+You must be extremely careful when changing sdX as selecting the wrong target may damage your host PC!!!**

 ```
 zcat <linux-image>.wic.gz | sudo dd of=/dev/sdX bs=512 iflag=fullblock oflag=direct conv=fsync status=progress